bright/new-www/content/jobs/senior-ios-developer.md

 * advanced level of communication in English
 * familiarity with Agile methodologies

-## perks and benfits 🙌

-* 20-26 paid days off + Polish bank holidays
-* mentoring programme
-* internal developers meetings
-* extra training budget together with professional books library
+## **what you will find in our Bright Team 🧡**

 * continuous feedback culture and 1:1 meetings
+* clear career path
-* flexible working hours (we start between 7-10 a.m.)
+* flexible working hours and remote work possibility
-* MultiSport card and private medical package (PZU Zdrowie)
+* MultiSport card and private medical package (Compensa)
-* MacBook Pro and additional accessories
+* good equipment: we provide you with MacBook and additional accessories
-* internal bright initiatives: regular sport classes with a professional coach, board games evenings, weekly lunch roulette
+* internal workshops and dev's meetings
+* extra budget for training and library with professional books
+* one extra day for non-project stuff each month
+* regular sports classes (running, biking, swimming) and yoga Fridays
-* team retreats once a quarter
+* board games evenings, weekly lunch initiative, team retreats once a quarter

 Sounds like a perfect job?
 Don't hesitate and apply!